sharithg/ciphon/README.md

 # About

-Ciphon is a CI/CD platform meant to make it simple for developers to create and manage up their own CI infrastructure without hassle.
+Ciphon is a CI/CD platform meant to make it simple for developers to create and manage up their own CI infrastructure without hassle 💻 🚀.